 Get debt help now

-signpost iconFind out more about the reasons you can give to set aside a CCJ.
+signpost iconFind out more about how to set aside a CCJ.

 How do I use form N244 to set aside a CCJ?

-Explain why and provide some evidence to support your claim.
-You should include copies of any documents that support your argument, such as bank statements.
+Explain why and give some evidence to back up your claim.
+Add copies of anything that supports your argument, like bank statements.

-If you're worried about how to deal with a CCJ and other debts you have, get in touch with us for free and confidential debt advice.
+Get in touch with us if you are worried about how to deal with a CCJ and other debts you have.
+We are here for you with free and confidential debt advice.

 How do I complete form N244?

-The information box in the top-right hand corner:
+In the information box in the top-right hand corner you can find:

 Question 1: